BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainExamples.md

         };
         terrain = new BABYLON.DynamicTerrain("terrain", params, scene);
 ```
 Now we can set the camera altitude on each frame at a fixed elevation above the terrain.
-For this, we use the method `getHeightFromMap(x, z)` what returns the height (y coordinate) of the terrain at the passed location _(x, z)_.
+For this, we use the method `getHeightFromMap(x, z)` what returns the elevations (y coordinate) of the terrain at the passed location _(x, z)_.

 ```javascript
     var camElevation = 2.0;